-- crontab -l //List details about the cron service of a user.
+- crontab -l //List details about the cron service of the current user.

-- crontab -r //Remove the cron service of a user.
+- crontab -r //Remove the cron service of the current user.

-- crontab -e //Edit the cron service of a user.
+- crontab -e //Edit the cron service of the current user.

 For example, to list the cron service settings of the root user, run the following command: